Many hearing aids don’t work well enough

 The information in the grid helps the audiologist determine what types of hearing technology will work best for your older adult’s lifestyle.

 - Write the four needs along the top

-- Down the side, list all the places where your senior needs to be able to hear: home, in the car, social gatherings, restaurants, grocery stores, etc
+- Down the side, list all the places where your older adult needs to be able to hear: home, in the car, social gatherings, restaurants, grocery stores, etc

 How to find an audiologist who will work within a budget